flespark/configs/README.md

 # configs

-a set of facile configs boost linux sdk development
+a set of initialization configs for coding